fl-yu/CUT-RUNTools-2.0/docs/bulk-readme.md

-# CUT&RUNTools
+# CUT&RUNTools 2.0 bulk data analysis

-This package contains the pipeline for conducting a CUT&RUN analysis.
+This package contains the pipeline for conducting a bulk CUT&RUN or CUT&Tag data analysis.
 The pipeline comprises of read trimming, alignment steps, motif finding steps, and finally the motif footprinting step.

 To get started, please see [INSTALL.md](INSTALL.md) about how to set up the pipeline.

 Once the package is installed, please see [USAGE.md](USAGE.md) about usage.
 Basic usage is provided below.

-If you run into issues and would like to report them, you can use the "Issues" tab on the left hand side.
-Alternatively, you can contact me or one of corresponding authors: zqian{at}jimmy.harvard.edu, stuart_orkin{at}dfci.harvard.edu, or gcyuan{at}jimmy.harvard.edu.

-Read our [paper](https://www.biorxiv.org/content/10.1101/529081v1.abstract).
-Sign up for cutruntools [Google group mailing list](https://groups.google.com/forum/#!forum/cutruntools) to ask questions, receive updates.

-CUT&RUNTools is released under [GPL license version 2](https://opensource.org/licenses/GPL-2.0).

-## What's New
+## What's New for bulk data analysis

-8/19/19: Added support for SEACR, support for analysis involving larger fragments (>120bp).
-Changes are in step 2.
+11/19/20: spike-in sequence alignment and data normalizaion
+11/19/20: new options for CUT&RUN or CUT&Tag data analysis
+11/19/20: new functions for peaks annotation
+10/19/20: flexiable option for fragments selections (>120bp)
+05/06/20: supporting different peak calling strategies
+05/06/20: compatiable with more computational platforms

 ## Basic Usage